Yellow fever: South America

 In South America, two genotypes have been identified (South American genotypes I and II).
 Based on phylogenetic analysis these two genotypes appear to have originated in West Africa and were first introduced into Brazil.
 The date of introduction of the predecessor African genotype which gave rise to the South American genotypes appears to be 1822 (95% confidence interval 1701 to 1911).
 The historical record shows an outbreak of yellow fever occurred in Recife, Brazil, between 1685 and 1690.
 The disease seems to have disappeared, with the next outbreak occurring in 1849.
 It was likely introduced with the trafficking of slaves through the slave trade from Africa.
 Genotype I has been divided into five subclades, A through E.

-In late 2016, a large outbreak began in Minas Gerais state of Brazil that was characterized as a sylvan or jungle epizootic.
-It began as an outbreak in brown howler monkeys, which serve as a sentinel species for yellow fever, that then spread to men working in the jungle.
+In late 2016, a large outbreak began in Minas Gerais state of Brazil that was characterized as a sylvatic or jungle epizootic.
+Real-time phylogenetic investigations at the epicentre of the outbreak revealed that the outbreak was caused by the introduction of a virus lineage from the Amazon region into the southeast region around July 2016, spreading rapidly across several neotropical monkey species, including brown howler monkeys, which serve as a sentinel species for yellow fever.
 No cases had been transmitted between humans by the A. aegypti mosquito, which can sustain urban outbreaks that can spread rapidly.
-In April 2017, the sylvan outbreak continued moving toward the Brazilian coast, where most people were unvaccinated.
+In April 2017, the sylvatic outbreak continued moving toward the Brazilian coast, where most people were unvaccinated.
 By the end of May the outbreak appeared to be declining after more than 3,000 suspected cases, 758 confirmed and 264 deaths confirmed to be yellow fever.
 The Health Ministry launched a vaccination campaign and was concerned about spread during the Carnival season in February and March.
 The CDC issued a Level 2 alert (practice enhanced precautions.)

 A Bayesian analysis of genotypes I and II has shown that genotype I accounts for virtually all the current infections in Brazil, Colombia, Venezuela, and Trinidad and Tobago, while genotype II accounted for all cases in Peru.
 Genotype I originated in the northern Brazilian region around 1908 (95% highest posterior density interval [HPD]: 1870–1936).
 Genotype II originated in Peru in 1920 (95% HPD: 1867–1958).
 The estimated rate of mutation for both genotypes was about 5 × 10−4 substitutions/site/year, similar to that of other RNA viruses.

 Asia

-The main vector (A. aegypti) also occurs in tropical and subtropical regions of Asia, the Pacific, and Australia, but yellow fever has never occurred there, until jet travel introduced 11 cases from the 2016 Angola and DR Congo yellow fever outbreak in Africa.
+The main vector (A. aegypti) also occurs in tropical and subtropical regions of Asia, the Pacific, and Australia, but yellow fever had never occurred there until jet travel introduced 11 cases from the 2016 Angola and DR Congo yellow fever outbreak in Africa.
 Proposed explanations include: